Many patients wonder, Can dentists prescribe antibiotics, and the answer depends on the situation.

-Yes, dentists are authorized to prescribe antibiotics when necessary to treat certain oral infections.
+Dentists are allowed to prescribe antibiotics when they are needed to treat certain oral infections.

 1. What Role Do Dentists Play in Prescribing Antibiotics?